pch777k/bargains-app/README.md

 ## Technologies
 - Java 8
 - Spring Boot
+- Thymeleaf
-- Project Lombok
+- Lombok
+- Swagger
+- Maven
 - HTML
 - CSS
+- Bootstrap 4
 - JavaScript
-- Thymeleaf
-- Bootstrap 4
-- Swagger
 - PostgreSQL

 ## Setup
+Clone this repostory to your desktop.
+Run applications using Spring Boot.
+You will then be able to access it at localhost:8080

 ## Deploy on heroku
 https://bargainsdemo.herokuapp.com/